-Barcodes have been used in many applications including:
+Barcodes have many uses in various applications, including:

-Warehousing: Many warehouses use barcodes to track inventory as it flows in and out.
+- Warehousing: Many warehouses use barcodes to track inventory entering and leaving their facilities.

-Airline baggage: The International Air Transport Association (IATA) has developed a barcode standard for baggage tagging.
+- Airline bags: The International Air Transport Association (IATA) has developed a barcode standard for baggage tagging.